Understanding real-world threats to deep learning models in Android apps

 Zizhuang Deng

-My research interests include deep learning apps and system security, fuzzing and reversing.
+My research interests include deep learning system and software security, fuzzing and reversing.